-A vague interpretation to the war on terror, through American television networks, creates unfamiliarity with America’s enemies.
-This is likely done for a variety of reasons, however I believe the American populous is under-educated about the war on terror today.
+A vague interpretation of the war on terror, through American television networks, creates unfamiliarity with America’s enemies.
+This is likely done for a variety of reasons, however, I believe, that the American populous is under-educated, on this war today.

-This is the dystopian future that Civilians News hopes to avoid by discussing the war on terror today.
+This is the dystopian future, that Civilians News hopes to avoid, by discussing the war today.

-Ultimately, if civilians from opposing lands do not speak to one another, in terms of the issues causing the violence, instead of simply finger pointing through mass media broadcasts, will the war on terror ever end?
-In this way, the war on terror has become just as much about how terrorism itself, is portrayed within the mainstream media.
+Ultimately, if civilians from opposing lands don’t speak to one another, in terms of the issues causing the violence, as opposed to simply finger pointing through the mass media, then, will the war on terror ever end?
+In this way, the war on terror itself, has become just as much about how terrorism is portrayed within the mainstream media.

-Terrorism is presented in the US as radical and religious extremism.
-This is portrayed as being done through a collection of people who most Americans view as simply “crazy and tyrannical.”
+Terrorism in the US, is often portrayed as radical and religious extremist behavior.
+This form of terrorism, is most often portrayed in the American mass media, as simply, “crazy and tyrannical.”
 But who is the face of these terrorist organizations?
-Who supports these enemies?
-And who is funding these enemies, for which the US has spent hundreds of billions of dollars fighting since 2001?
+Who supports these terror groups?
+And, who is funding these enemies, who the US has spent hundreds of billions of dollars, fighting since 2001?
 Furthermore, where can the western world and the people of the Middle East, find middle ground?

-Until the world has had that conversation, perhaps a conversation which could take place in and around the mass media, then it feels like the war on terror may never end.
-This has created a situation today, where the world seems to just casually sit and wait for the next tragedy to occur.
+Because until the world has had that conversation, in and around the mass media, then it feels like the war on terror, may never end.
+Also, this has seemingly created, a situation, where the world often times appears to be sitting back and waiting for the next tragedy to occur.

-“Can the war on terror ever be won?”
-I believe it can.
-Nevertheless, the way I see the war on terror ending, isn’t through guns and violence, third world conflicts or random attacks at home…..
-I believe the war on terror will actually end through the very portrayal of terror and terrorism itself.
-This requires a shift in the mass media, towards a humanistic approach to the news itself.
+“Can the war on terrorism ever be won?”
+And I believe it can.
+Nevertheless, the way I see the war on terror ending, isn’t through guns and violence, third world conflicts, or random attacks at home…..
+I believe the war on terror, will one day end, through the very portrayal of terrorism itself.
+However, this solution, requires a shift in the mass media, towards a humanistic approach to the news itself.

-Why is the world waiting for the next tragedy, as opposed to simply placing accountability and focusing on ending the war itself?
-Conversely, it often feels like prolonging this vague interpretation of terrorism, will in essence lead more Middle Eastern nations to become indoctrinated with hate towards the western world.
+Why is the world waiting for the next tragedy to occur, as opposed to simply placing accountability and focusing on ending the war itself?
+Conversely, it often feels like prolonging this vague interpretation of terrorism, will in essence lead more Middle Eastern nations, to become indoctrinated with hate towards the western world.

-The war on terror itself, is in many ways mental; a war of information and media, that in many ways can’t be ended until civilians from both sides of the world come together and say; “this is why violence is occurring, these are the differences we have with your society, our society etc, and this is why murder has all too often become the outcome of those differences.”
+The war on terror itself, is in many ways mental; a war of information and media, that in perhaps can’t be ended until civilians from both sides of the world come together and say; “this is why violence is occurring, these are the differences we have with your society, our society etc, and this is why murder has often become the outcome of those differences.”

-Perhaps our government doesn’t want these conversations to take place.
-Perhaps this is because the government already sees terror as an unstoppable force, resulting from economic burden…… Nevertheless, these are the conversations that people need to be having.
+Perhaps the US government already sees terror as an unstoppable force, resulting from economic burden?
+Nevertheless, these are the conversations that people need to be having.

-This makes ending the war on terrorism a two fold issue…..
-Meaning, in order to end this war, 2 things have to happen during my generation;
+This makes ending the war on terror, a two fold issue…..
+Meaning, in order to end the war, 2 things have to happen;

 2nd, all nations involved must interact and communicate their differences, with the goal of ending these random acts of violence…

-All too often today, Americans are simply sitting and waiting for the next tragedy to occur.
+All too often, Americans are simply sitting and waiting for the next tragedy to occur.
 We cannot allow this war on terror to become a never ending chain of violence.
-This never ending chain of violence and memorial, simply known as “the war on terrorism,” is unacceptable.
-That outcome, which we are currently experiencing, is unacceptable.
+This never ending chain of violence and memorial, simply known as, “the war on terror,” is unacceptable.

-And maybe, just maybe, if the term “terrorism” itself was examined by the masses, perhaps resolutions could be found.
-If foreign populations communicated these ideas, while simultaneously terrorists were instead viewed as “people,” and not just labeled terrorists by the mainstream media, then maybe the world could end this violence…..
+And maybe, just maybe….. if the term, “terrorism,” was examined, through the mass media, than perhaps resolutions could be found.
+If foreign populations communicated these ideas, while simultaneously terrorists were instead viewed as, “people,” and not just labeled as, “terrorists,” by the mass media, then maybe the world could end this violence…..